 Ford made four films in 1925: LIGHTNIN', KENTUCKY PRIDE, THE FIGHTING HEART, and THANK YOU.

-KENTUCKY PRIDE is the story of a horse through a horse, one menaced by money, exploitation, and physical injury--which of course can mean death for a horse at the hands of man.
-"Kentucky Pride" is loved by stable-boys and life's gamblers, ultimately to the point of fame.
+KENTUCKY PRIDE is the story of a horse through a horse, one menaced by money, exploitation, and physical injury -- which of course can mean death for the animal, at the hands of man.
+From free field to race track the equine "Kentucky Pride", who is given voice and remarks in the film through the intertitles, is loved by stable-boys and life's gamblers alike, ultimately to the point of fame.

 KENTUCKY PRIDE was a popular film.
 It played at the Seattle, Washington, Pantages Theater preceded by the short "Hungry Hounds", a Pathe newsreel, and a Vaudeville musical program.
 At the Majestic Theater in Houston, Texas, it screened with Pathe "Aesop's Fables" cartoons...

-For no particular reason KENTUCKY PRIDE is one of the rarest, least screened of Ford's films, though MoMA New York holds a fine 35mm print...
-I was able to see this print as it screened in Los Angeles at Cine-con in 2014 on a fulsome program with SCRAM! (a 1932 Laurel and Hardy short) and Allan Dwan's HUMAN CARGO (1936).
+For no particular reason KENTUCKY PRIDE is one of the rarest, least screened of Ford's films, though MoMA New York holds a fine 35mm print.
+I was able to see this print when it screened in Los Angeles at Cine-con in 2014 on a fulsome program with a 1932 Laurel and Hardy short SCRAM! and Allan Dwan's HUMAN CARGO (1936).

-The following, pertaining to KENTUCKY PRIDE, is an excerpt from an interview with Huillet and Straub, here in English translation, from the 1995 Cahiers du cinéma John Ford hors serie.
+The following, pertaining largely to KENTUCKY PRIDE, is an excerpt from an interview with Huillet and Straub, here in English translation from the Cahiers du cinéma John Ford hors serie special, published in 1995.
 In it they make a simple but illuminating distinction, that KENTUCKY PRIDE, the film, differs from its own story...

 HUILLET: Ford, in his shots, doesn't tell the story that's in the text of the intertitles.
 We have the shots and understand what's going on between the characters.